 For many, ordering marijuana seeds online is the only choice they have.
 The internet has made access to a wide variety of strains and quality seeds ridiculously easy.
 And that’s a good thing.

 Except… when the shopping spree for cannabis seeds turns sour.
-Seeds may not arrive for numerous reasons (but typically the main one: confiscation).
-Depending on the trustworthiness of the merchant, they may or may not report present to solve the situation in a professional manner.
+For one, seeds may not arrive at all.
+This can happen for numerous reasons but typically the main one is confiscation.
+Following such a mishap, everything hinges on the trustworthiness of the merchant.
+Will they or will they not report present to solve the situation in a professional manner?
+You’d rather not find out after the fact.

 In light of the scams you’ve probably heard or read about, it is crucial to order from a reputable seed bank.